-Favona homicide: Hunt for woman's killer continues two weeks on
+Favona, Auckland, murder: Innocent mother shot - the hunt for her killer

 However, it is understood the issue of youth gangs and gun violence is set to come up on the agenda on Thursday night in Ōtāhuhu.

-The meeting comes after hundreds if not thousands of family members, friends and members of the public attended services and a funeral for Fisi'ihoi every day last week.
+The meeting comes after hundreds if not thousands of family members, friends and members of the public attended services and her funeral.

 Can you help?
 Contact Counties Manukau Police: (09) 261 1321, or CrimeStoppers anonymously at 0800 555 111